JeallyRabbit/Pinger/README.md

 # Pinger

-Yes: I formated readme with AI - app done and tested by me with help (search engine) of AI Pinger is compatible with Windows 11 and Kubuntu 26.04.
+Pinger is compatible with Windows 11 and Kubuntu 26.04.
 It should also work on Ubuntu 26.04 and Ubuntu-based distributions.

 ## Device Configuration